javalite/site-content/src/activeweb/flash_tag.md

 ~~~~

 > For a complete example of using FlashTag, please refer to [BooksController#save()](https://github.com/javalite/activeweb-simple/blob/master/src/main/java/app/controllers/BooksController.java#L45)
 and corresponding views.
-Also, please see[ActiveJDBC Validation](validations)
+Also, please see [ActiveJDBC Validation](validations)

 The Flash tag automatically detects if a flash message exists and displays it.
 If a message is missing, nothing is rendered.